stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 our type-level functions and aliases do not leak into the executable when we build our application.
-We are allowed to use zero-quantity functions and values in type signatures and when computing other erased values, but not for runtime computations.
+We are allowed to use zero-quantity functions and values in type signatures and when computing other erased values, but not for runtime-relevant computations.

 We would now like to access a value in a row based on the name given.
 For this, we write a custom predicate, which serves as a witness that a column with the given name is part of the schema.
 Now, here is an important thing to note:
-In this predicate we include an index for the type of the column with the given name.
+In this predicate we include an index for the *type* of the column with the given name.
 We need this, because when we access a column by name, we need a way to figure out the return type.
-But during proof search, this type will have to be derived by Idris based on the column name and schema in question.
+But during proof search, this type will have to be derived by Idris based on the column name and schema in question (otherwise, the proof search will fail unless the return type is known in advance).
 We therefore *must* tell Idris, that it can't include this type in the list of search criteria, otherwise it will try and infer the column type from the context (using type inference) before running the proof